baedyl/ProAIContent/QUICK_START.md

 ## 🎊 Congratulations!

-Your ProAIContent app is now production-ready with:
+Your Wand Wiser app is now production-ready with:

 - ✅ Secure authentication
 - ✅ Database storage